• Skip to primary navigation

 Why you will love this recipe:

-• These gluten free carrot cake donuts taste amazing!
+• These gluten-free carrot cake donuts taste amazing!
 They are so rich and moist and the spices blend perfectly to give these donuts the best flavour.
+They taste like a classic carrot cake and the icing makes them even more delicious.

 • They are made with healthy ingredients like shredded carrots, shredded apple, almond flour, and honey.

-• These carrot donuts can be eaten for breakfast, as a snack or as a healthy dessert.
+• These donuts can be eaten for breakfast, as a snack or as a healthy dessert or treat.

-• These donuts freeze really well so are great for meal prep.
+• These donuts freeze really well so are great option for meal prep.

-• Tapioca flour - to help give these donuts a nice light and fluffy texture.
+• Tapioca flour - Tapioca flour or tapioca starch is used to help make these donuts nice and fluffy.
 Don't confuse this with cassava flour!
 They are not the same.

-• Shredded carrots - you can't make carrot cake without the carrots!
-Full of vitamins and minerals they help add moisture and natural sweetness to this recipe.
+• Shredded carrots - you can't make carrot cake without the fresh carrots!
+The shredded carrots add moisture and natural sweetness to this recipe and a nice serving of hidden veggies.

-• Shredded apples - this surprise ingredient helps add more moisture, natural sweetness, vitamins and minerals to this donut recipe.
+• Shredded apples - this surprise ingredient helps add more moisture, and natural sweetness to these donuts.
 Any type of sweet, red apple will work.
-My personal favourite are Gala, Pink Lady or Honeycrisp apples.
+My personal favourites are Gala, Pink Lady or Honeycrisp apples.

 • Honey - one of my favourite natural sweeteners to add the perfect amount of sweet taste to these donuts.
 You could use maple syrup instead.

-• Spices: the combination of cinnamon, nutmeg, cloves and allspice blend perfectly to give these donuts that perfect fall flavour.
+• Spices - the combination of cinnamon, nutmeg, cloves, and allspice blend perfectly to give these donuts that perfect spiced flavour.

 Step one: